Realm of Bal-Kriav

 Journey into the interior of Karterus and you cross the deep jungles of Ma'Ohari.
 Be wary, for in the interior is the powerful yuan-ti empire Malshirk'iss and the fiery empire Goth-Dyvermoir.
 The greatest marvel of this region is Mughakh-Gol.
 From afar it looks like a mountain range, but is in fact a wall, built by the primordials during the Creation War.

 South of Ma'Ohari is the region of Gulimbor.
 The region is the birthplace of some of the greatest empires in history, but also a land that was so blasted by the Gulimbor Catacylsm that it was depopulated of civilized peoples.
 Continue south and you enter the lands of the minotaurs, Azrik.
-In this region is a place called Elphion.
-This forest has the largest concentration of earthmotes in the realm.
+In this region is the Elphion Forest, the largest source for tower-in-the-sky earth motes across the world Bal-Kriav.
 Some of the wealthier cities of Bal-Kriav buy these from Ba'lith and then take them home using skyships.
 South of Azrik is Bug Country, technically known as Hive, a land swarming with insects, both small and gargantuan, most with little intellect, a few with the cunning and intelligence rivaling the illithids.

 We now travel east across Salzârrâk to the continent of Straiden, and port in a city of Pipe Home.
 Here we relax and enjoy time with the halflings before making a dangerous trek into the interior, crossing into Weretopia, Land of the Lycanthropes.
 Spend only a little time here unless you want to end up running with them.
 We turn north, hiking through the passes of highest mountain range of the world, the Elephant Backbone.
 Travelling west, you enter the Earthen lands of Karnegmoth.
 In this region, you will encounter lands warped from exposure to Chaos, ruins of one of the greatest empires of the First Epoch, Tinnanguth.
 This nation employed creatures from Granitoid to do their dirty work, eventually falling to them.
 The environment is just too strange for us to travel into Karnegmoth, so we head northeast instead, into Izagunbar.
 In this region we take to the coasts and view the most seaworthy ships of Bal-Kriav and have a drink with the elderaunts, or spend quality time in the fighting pits.
 If you want to be just a spectator, then go see a game at the Centrifuge Coliseum.